mastodon/.github/CONTRIBUTING.md

 There are a number of things to understand when thinking about contributing to Mastodon.

 - **Small Core Team** The core development team for Mastodon is small.
 There is a large audience of users, instance operators, and others who are affected by changes and updates.
-The core team’s top priorities are maintaining code quality and addressing critical issues, as well as adding features and guiding the project's overall direction.
+The core team's top priorities are maintaining code quality and addressing critical issues, as well as adding features and guiding the project's overall direction.
 - **Prioritized Contributions** To help us to manage our limited resources, we encourage starting with contributions in the areas of documentation, issue triage, and testing (see below).
 - **Project Tooling** We use GitHub for development, but some of our team discussions happen in other tools, and not all of those are publicly available.
 - **Communications channels** [GitHub Discussions](https://github.com/mastodon/mastodon/discussions) are available for general discussion and questions.
 Announcements are made via our [blog](https://blog.joinmastodon.org/), and also via [@Mastodon](https://mastodon.social/@Mastodon) and [@MastodonEngineering](https://mastodon.social/@MastodonEngineering) on Mastodon.
 Project sponsors can find also find us on Discord.